What Is CCTV Monitoring

 • Analog Wired Intercoms: These are traditional intercom systems that use physical wiring for communication.
 They are often found in older homes and buildings.

-• IP (Internet Protocol) Intercoms: These intercom systems use Ethernet or Wi-Fi networks for communication.
+• IP (Internet Protocol) Intercoms: These intercom systems communicate using Ethernet or Wi-Fi networks.
 They offer flexibility and scalability and are common in modern buildings and businesses.

 2. Wireless Intercom Systems: